rach7777/monax-may/content/blog/2014/2014-12-17-smart-v-legal.md

 ###4.
 Code away all manner of infrastructure with the blockchain.

 Our product is a platform - you know your needs better than we do.
 All we know is that you need a secure way to automate your business processes.
-So we designed a system for you to build blockchain-backed distributed applications for enterprise with ease.
+So we designed a system for you to build blockchain-backed ecosystem applications for enterprise with ease.
 Call up your best devs and see what you can define:

 * FX confirmation, clearing, and settlement.
 Literally everyone is complaining about this.
 Why doesn't everyone get together and solve it - before a challenger does?